Patty Lou Cutting (Inca Gold)

 the back cover is dark blue (above center).
 "Advance

 Proof" is stated on the first page.
+Both varieties have the same front cover

 (above left), and both back covers have the same text